haqhal13/GABAGOOL/docs/GETTING_STARTED.md

 npm run health-check
 ```

-### Step 4: Start Trading
+### Step 4: Start the Bot

 ```bash
 # Start the bot
 npm start
 ```

+When you run `npm start`, you'll be prompted to select a mode:

+1. **📊 Paper Mode** - Simulated trading (no real money)
+2. **👀 Watcher Mode** - Monitor traders (read-only, no trading)
+3. **💰 Trading Mode** - Real trading (executes actual trades)

+**For first-time users, we recommend starting with Watcher Mode** to see how the bot tracks traders before enabling real trading.

 That's it!
-Your bot is now running and will copy trades automatically.
+Your bot is now running.
+In Trading Mode, it will automatically copy trades from the traders you specified.

 ---